 It all started with a four-hive, 120,000-honeybee apiary installed on the hillside overlooking the lodge in spring 2011 that produced over 600 pounds of Salish honey.
 While we are thrilled to share Salish honey with our guests, we feel strongly about maintaining the apiary as a protected habitat for these important agents, which pollinate 80 percent of our flowering crops that produce a substantial percentage of the food we depend on.
 It was in this spirit that we decided to triple the hives to produce 2,400 pounds of honey per year.

 Look for the Salish bee to guide you to items featuring our unique honey, including indigenous Northwest cuisine infused with honey in The Dining Room, our signature Honey from Heaven service that comes with our famous Country Breakfast, or being pampered in The Spa with honey-based treatments.
 You can expect to find sweet treats created with our unique artisan honey around every corner.
-Like our new Salish Honey Ale and Honey Flavored Vodka, Salish Honey truffles, and much more!
+Like our new Pike Hive Five Hopped Honey Ale produced by The Pike Brewing Company and Honey Flavored Vodka, Salish Honey truffles, and much more!